Nomeleel/awesome_flutter/README.md

 </div>

 ## SliverAppBarExpansion

+Expansion of flutter widget SliverAppBar, suppert after pinned can switch title leading actions and brightness in app bar widget.

 If the initial background color and the pinned background color after scrolling big different, the same app bar cannot adapt to the two backgrounds.
 At this time, you need to automatically switch the appbar to adapt to the new background.